Traevon Jackson

-Traevon Jackson (born December 11, 1992) is an American professional basketball player who last played for the Norrköping Dolphins of the Swedish Basketball League.
+Traevon Jackson (born December 11, 1992) is an American former professional basketball player who last played for the Norrköping Dolphins of the Swedish Basketball League.
 He played college basketball for the Wisconsin Badgers.
 Jackson's father, Jim, played in the National Basketball Association for 14 seasons.

 High school career

 Jackson attended Westerville South High School where he finished as the school's all-time leading scorer.
 As a junior, he averaged 19 points, 8 rebounds, 6 assists and 4 steals while leading his team to a 20–0 regular-season record.
 For his efforts, he was named the Ohio Capital Conference Player of the Year as well as second-team all-state.
 In his senior season, he averaged 18.3 points, 7.0 rebounds, 4.4 assists and 3.3 steals per game while being named conference player of the year.

 College career

 Jackson played college basketball for Wisconsin, averaging 7.7 points, 2.6 rebounds and 2.8 assists in 109 games (84 starts).
 Jackson would take the starting job at point guard as a sophomore, leading the Badgers to a five seed in the NCAA tournament.
-In his junior season, Jackson averaged 10.7 points, 4.0 assists, and 3.8 rebounds per game on a Wisconsin team that would capture a two seed and make an appearance at the final four, where Wisconsin would lose to 8th seeded Kentucky 74-73 after Aaron Harrison drained a 3 to seal the game.
+In his junior season, Jackson averaged 10.7 points, 4.0 assists, and 3.8 rebounds per game on a Wisconsin team that would capture a two seed and make an appearance at the final four, where Wisconsin would lose to 8th seeded Kentucky 74–73 after Aaron Harrison drained a 3 to seal the game.
 Jackson then attempted a last second jump shot, which would have won the game if it went in, rolled off the rim.
 As a senior, Jackson was the starting point guard for the Badgers until a foot injury against Rutgers sidelined him in January.
 He later returned during the NCAA tournament in a reserve role and ended up with averages of 8.1 points and 2.6 assists per game.